Bubble formation in active binary mixture model: Active binary mixture model

-Motivated by lattice solution models for equilibrium phase separation (e.g., the Flory-Huggins model~\cite{Rubinstein2003}), we consider an active binary mixture model (Fig.~\ref{fig_model}).
-Each site of a rectangular lattice with size $(L_x, L_y)$ is occupied by a solute or solvent with polarity $p \in \{ \rightarrow, \uparrow, \leftarrow, \downarrow \}$, which represents the direction of activity.
-We assume two kinds of stochastic dynamics: (i) onsite rotation of polarity by $+90^\circ$ or $-90^\circ$, each at rate $\gamma$, and (ii) exchange of neighboring solute and solvent at a rate depending on the configuration; the passive exchange rate is $1$ independent of polarity or moving direction, and the additional active exchange rate is $\varepsilon_\mathrm{solute}$ ($\varepsilon_\mathrm{solvent}$) for the exchange that corresponds to the motion of solute (solvent) in the polarity direction [see examples in Fig.~\ref{fig_model}(ii)].
-We take the lattice constant as unity, assume periodic boundary conditions along the $x$ and $y$ axes, and write the mean density (i.e., occupancy) of solutes as $\rho \in (0, 1)$.
+Specifically, we define an active binary mixture model as follows (Fig.~\ref{fig_model}).
+Each site of a rectangular lattice with size $(L_x, L_y)$ is occupied by a solute or solvent with polarity $p \in \{ \rightarrow, \uparrow, \leftarrow, \downarrow \}$, which represents the direction of activity (i.e., self-propulsion).
+We assume two kinds of stochastic dynamics: (i) onsite rotation of polarity by $+90^\circ$ or $-90^\circ$, each at rate $\gamma$, and (ii) exchange of a solute and a solvent adjacent to each other at a rate depending on the configuration as follows; (ii-1) passive exchange occurs at rate $1$ (i.e., used as the unit of rate) regardless of the polarity or direction of motion; (ii-2) active exchange occurs at rate $\varepsilon_\mathrm{solute}$ ($\varepsilon_\mathrm{solvent}$) if the polarity of solute (solvent) is aligned with its moving direction; in particular, for active exchange with both the solute polarity and solvent polarity aligned with their directions of motion, the corresponding total rate is $\varepsilon_\mathrm{solute} + \varepsilon_\mathrm{solvent}$.
+The active exchange represents the self-propelled motion of solute and/or solvent, which violates the detailed balance.
+These dynamical rules are summarized in Fig.~\ref{fig_model}.

+We use the lattice constant as the unit of length, assume periodic boundary conditions along the $x$ and $y$ axes, and write the mean density (i.e., occupancy) of solutes as $\rho \in (0, 1)$.
+Since the passive exchange rate is used as the unit of rate, the dimensionless groups can be taken as $\{ \gamma, \varepsilon_\mathrm{solute}, \varepsilon_\mathrm{solvent}, \rho \}$.
 For the numerical simulations in the following, we fix the rotation rate as $\gamma = 0.1$ and examine the change in collective behaviors when we change the solute activity $\varepsilon_\mathrm{solute}$, solvent activity $\varepsilon_\mathrm{solvent}$, and solute density $\rho$ (see Appendix~\ref{app_implementation_of_stochastic_dynamics} for the implementation of stochastic dynamics).

+We stress that neither the exchange of two solutes nor the exchange of two solvents is allowed in the present model.
+Though such exchange dynamics between the same species has been considered in active mixture models previously~\cite{deCastro2021a, deCastro2021b}, we choose the simplified setup with only the exchange between a solute and a solvent to investigate phase behavior by theoretically connecting the two limits mentioned above and explained more below.